-Lying just within the South of Scotland, very close to the border with England, is Gretna Green, a famous location for runaway marriages for hundreds of years.
+Lying just within the South of Scotland, very close to the border with England, is Gretna Green, which has been a famous location for runaway marriages for hundreds of years.

 An Act of Parliament was passed in England in 1753, stating that for a marriage, parental consent was required if both parties were under 21 years of age.